 Right now, it isn’t illegal to manufacture a gun, but you still must apply for a serial number and register the firearm.
 However, in January of 2023, making your own gun through 3D printing or assembling it from parts purchased online, so-called “ghost guns,” will be illegal in Florida.
 It is already illegal, however, to make a destructive device.
 This crime is a third-degree felony punishable by up to five years in prison and a $5,000 fine.

-Firearms charges can lead to serious consequences, but it’s important to remember that you are innocent until proven guilty.
-Don’t let a prosecutor or the police railroad you into pleading guilty before discussing your case with a skilled criminal defense attorney well-versed in handling weapons charges.
-The experienced attorneys at The Law Offices of Robert David Malove have been protecting the rights of Florida defendants for years.
+Weapons charges in Florida can lead to serious consequences, but it’s important to remember that you are innocent until proven guilty.
+Don’t let a prosecutor or the police railroad you into pleading guilty before discussing your case with our skilled Fort Lauderdale criminal defense attorney well-versed in handling weapons charges.
+Our team at The Law Offices of Robert David Malove have been protecting the rights of Florida defendants for years.
 Call us today at 954-861-0384 or contact us online to set up your free consultation.